Stacer-Varien/Jeanne-Bot/README.md

-NERO is a multipurpose bot with miscellaneous, moderation, management and some fun commands.
+Nero is a multipurpose bot with miscellaneous, moderation, management and some fun commands.
 Later, he will have new commands implemented in the nearby future

 FEATURES